valaskalakene/arved.valaskalakene.github.io/README.md

-A simple and elegant tax free cashout into crypto service for businesses with VAT#.
+A simple and elegant service to cashout (into crypto) for businesses with VAT#.

-An EU company provides an invoice for a suitable service (marketing, sales lead generation, etc) and sends the amount minus comission (6%) to a provided crypto address(es).
+An EU company provides an invoice for a suitable service (marketing, sales lead generation, consulting, etc) and sends the amount minus comission (6%) to a provided crypto address(es) or bank account.

-Can be a new service or an existing service/goods.
+Can be a new service or also possible to channel existing services/goods.

 Can (and should) be done using an escrow service.

 Added bonus is non-KYC, clean BTC/crypto.

 Can be a repeat business with monthly volume of low (to mid) 5 figures.
 Depends mostly on your revenue.
 For example more than 5% of turnover to marketing is not advisable.
-Ready willing and ableto use any esrcrow service at customers discretion and cost.
+Ready willing and able to use any esrcrow service at customers discretion and cost.

 Can be used to cash out dividends, pay emplyees, etc.